phoerious/homeassistant-tibber-set-ac-charging-periods/README.md

 ### Step 3:

-Set up and configure the integration (you may want to adjust the limits for best and peak price periods).
+Set up and configure the integration.

+In particular, you may want to adjust the flexibility settings for best and peak price periods.
+The defaults are quite conservative and may allow discharging only at the absolute tip of a peak on days with very high price spikes.
+A *Flexibility* setting of 15% with a *Minimum Distance* of 5% for best-price periods and -35% with a *Minimum Distance* of 15% for peak price periods seems to work quite well.
+The default minimum period lengths of 60m and 30m for best and peak are probably fine.
+You can also set the best-price level filter from *Cheap* to *Very Cheap* to find only shorter periods with the absolute lowest prices, but that may miss many otherwise viable low-price plateaus.

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=tibber_prices)